48 Stories & Case Studies of Successful Bloggers

 Are you struggling to get traction with your blog?
 Are you concerned your niche is too competitive or you’re starting too late?
 If so, you’re going to come away from this episode with loads of actionable tips to put those questions to the side.
 “I have learned, it is never literally too late to e…

-Jennifer Marx (from Ann Arbor, MI, USA) started Jennifer Maker about 6 years ago.
+Jennifer Marx (from Ann Arbor, MI, USA) started Jennifer Maker over 6 years ago.

 - Jennifer Marx is a DIY craft designer and blogger as well as the founder of Jennifer Maker.